pier-simak/mobile-flashcard-2/README.md

+Mobile FlashCards Project
-Would You Rather Project This is project practice from udacity about React Native.
+This is project practice from udacity about React Native.

 Use npm install and npm start to use.